ISOMATIC Integrative Health Centre

 Common signs of tendonitis include:

-1. Morning or Resting Stiffness: Tendons afflicted by tendonitis often become stiff and painful, especially after periods of rest or upon waking in the morning.
-This initial stiffness can be particularly uncomfortable and limit mobility.
+1. Morning or Resting Stiffness: Tendons affected by tendonitis often become stiff and painful, particularly after rest or upon waking in the morning, limiting mobility.

-2. Pain During Specific Movements: Tendonitis typically triggers pain when specific movements or activities involving the affected tendon are performed.
-The pain is often localized to the injured area.
+2. Pain During Specific Movements: Tendonitis typically causes pain during specific movements or activities involving the affected tendon.
+The pain is usually concentrated in the injured area.

-3. Moderate Pain Alleviation with Movement: Interestingly, some relief from pain can be experienced with gentle movement or activity.
-This is in contrast to the initial stiffness and discomfort that tend to accompany periods of inactivity.
+3. Moderate Pain Alleviation with Movement: Interestingly, some relief from pain can be experienced with gentle movement or activity, in contrast to the initial stiffness and discomfort that tend to accompany periods of inactivity.

-Tendonitis can occur in various tendons throughout the body, but several tendons are particularly prone to injury:
+While tendonitis can affect various tendons in the body, certain tendons are more susceptible to injury:

-1. Achilles Tendon: Situated in the lower leg, the Achilles tendon is susceptible to tendonitis, especially among athletes engaged in activities involving repetitive jumping or running.
+1. Achilles Tendon: Located in the lower leg, the Achilles tendon is often prone to tendonitis, especially in athletes engaged in repetitive jumping or running activities.

-2. Patellar Tendon: Located in the knee region, the patellar tendon is often affected by tendonitis, particularly in individuals who engage in sports that require frequent kneeling or jumping.
+2. Patellar Tendon: Situated in the knee region, the patellar tendon is commonly affected by tendonitis, especially in individuals who engage in sports that involve frequent kneeling or jumping.

-3. Biceps Tendon: This tendon in the upper arm is susceptible to tendonitis, often resulting from overuse or excessive strain during activities involving the arm and shoulder.
+3. Biceps Tendon: The upper arm’s biceps tendon is susceptible to tendonitis, often resulting from overuse or excessive strain during arm and shoulder activities.

-4. Rotator Cuff Tendons: In the shoulder, the rotator cuff tendons are vulnerable to tendonitis, especially among individuals engaged in repetitive overhead motions or lifting.
+4. Rotator Cuff Tendons: The rotator cuff tendons in the shoulder are vulnerable to tendonitis, particularly in individuals engaged in repetitive overhead motions or lifting.

-Treatment for tendonitis typically involves a multifaceted approach that combines rest, physical therapy, and lifestyle adjustments.
+Managing tendonitis typically involves a multifaceted approach that includes rest, physical therapy, and lifestyle adjustments.
 The duration of therapy can vary but often lasts from eight to twelve weeks, with one to two sessions per week.

-For those dealing with chronic issues such as a high arch, there is a heightened risk of recurring tendonitis flare-ups.
-However, healthcare providers often recommend maintaining an active lifestyle during the healing process to promote better tendon health and overall well-being.
+For those with chronic issues like a high arch, there is an increased risk of recurring tendonitis flare-ups.
+Healthcare providers often recommend maintaining an active lifestyle during the healing process to promote better tendon health and overall well-being.

 Vaughan Woodbridge